Meatfucker/metatron/README.md

 **enableword** Same but for the chatbot LLM

-**enableurls** When set to True, enable the bot the ability to see image links and websites.
+**enableurls** When set to True, enable the ability to see image links and websites.

 **maxbatch** The maximum batch size the bot can gen.